perrette/papers/README.md

 configuration.
 You also notice that crossref requests are saved in the cache directory.
 This happens regardless of whether `myref` is installed or not.
+From now on, no needs to specify bibtex file or files directory.

+- list entries (and edit etc...)

+        $> myref list -l
+        Perrette2013: A scaling approach to project regional sea level rise and it... (doi:10.5194/esd-4-11-2013, file:1)

+`myref list` is a useful command, inspired from unix's `find` and `grep`.
+It lets you search in your bibtex in a typical manner (including a number of special flags such as `--duplicates`, `--invalid-doi`, `--broken-file`...), then output the result in a number of formats (one-liner, raw bibtex, keys-only, selected fields) or let you perform actions on it (currently `--edit`, `--delete`).
+For instance, it is possible to manually merge the duplicates with:

+        $> myref list --duplicates --edit

 - other commands: